-Factual explanations answer the question "why did model f output prediction $y_0$ for input $x_0$ ?"

-- ... in terms of what inputs (e.g., pixels in an image) are responsible. - ... in terms of what high-level concepts (e.g., objects in an image) are responsible. - ... in terms of what training examples are responsible.

-Counterfactual explanations answer the question "why did I get outcome $y_0$ instead of (a more desirable) outcome $y_1$ ?"

-• ... in terms of what inputs should be changed to achieve the alternative outcome.

-Global & Regional explanations answer "why" questions for more than a single decision.

-• ... often in terms of simple rules, e.g., "if a papaya (any papaya!) is red then it does not taste good".

-Factual explanations answer the question "why did model f output prediction $y_0$ for input $x_0$ ?"

-- ... in terms of what inputs (e.g., pixels in an image) are responsible. - ... in terms of what high-level concepts (e.g., objects in an image) are responsible. - ... in terms of what training examples are responsible.
+- Factual explanations answer the question "why did f output prediction $y_0$ for input $x_0$ ?" in terms of: - in what inputs (e.g., pixels, words) are responsible. - what high-level concepts (e.g., objects, nouns, adjectives, style factors) are responsible. - what training examples are responsible.

-Counterfactual explanations answer the question "why did I get outcome $y_0$ instead of (a more desirable) outcome $y_1$ ?"

-• ... in terms of what inputs should be changed to achieve the alternative outcome.

-Global & Regional explanations answer "why" questions for more than a single decision.

-• ...often in terms of simple rules, e.g., "if a papaya (any papaya!) is red then it does not taste good".
+Topics in XAI

-Factual explanations answer the question "why did model f output prediction $y_0$ for input $x_0$ ?"

-- ... in terms of what inputs (e.g., pixels in an image) are responsible. - ... in terms of what high-level concepts (e.g., objects in an image) are responsible. - ... in terms of what training examples are responsible.

-Counterfactual explanations answer the question "why did I get outcome $y_0$ instead of (a more desirable) outcome $y_1$ ?"

-• ... in terms of what inputs should be changed to achieve the alternative outcome.
+- Factual explanations answer the question "why did f output prediction $y_0$ for input $x_0$ ?" in terms of: - in what inputs (e.g., pixels, words) are responsible. - what high-level concepts (e.g., objects, nouns, adjectives, style factors) are responsible. - what training examples are responsible. - Counterfactual (or contrastive) explanations answer the question "why did I get outcome $y_0$ instead of (a more desirable) outcome $y_1$ ?" - in terms of what inputs should be changed to achieve the alternative outcome.

-Global & Regional explanations answer "why" questions for more than a single decision.

-• ... often in terms of simple rules, e.g., "if a papaya (any papaya!) is red then it does not taste good".
+Topics in XAI

+- Factual explanations answer the question "why did f output prediction $y_0$ for input $x_0$ ?" in terms of: - in what inputs (e.g., pixels, words) are responsible. - what high-level concepts (e.g., objects, nouns, adjectives, style factors) are responsible. - what training examples are responsible. - Counterfactual (or contrastive) explanations answer the question "why did I get outcome $y_0$ instead of (a more desirable) outcome $y_1$ ?" - in terms of what inputs should be changed to achieve the alternative outcome. - Global & Regional explanations answer "why" questions for more than a single decision. - often in terms of simple rules, e.g., "if a papaya (any papaya!) is red then it does not taste good".
-White-box models are no silver bullet:

-- Transparent $\neq$ easy to understand: the model might be too complex or rely on black-box pieces - White-box models do not achieve SotA performance in many important applications (such as document classification!), while black-box models do.
+- White-box models are no silver bullet: - Transparent ≠ easy to understand: its explanations might be too complex or rely on uninterpretable features. - White-box models do not achieve SotA performance in many important applications (such as document classification!), while black-box models do.

-Given their widespread use, it makses sense to develop techniques for explaining black-box models.
+Given their widespread use, it makes sense to develop techniques for explaining black-box models.

-This is what the rest of the slides are about ;-)
+■ This is what the rest of the slides are about ;-)

-Note: another option is to develop "gray-box" models that combine white-box and black-box elements in a way that makes the model interpretable enough without giving up on performance even in demanding applications [Rudin, 2019].
+Note: another option is to develop "gray-box" models that combine white-box and black-box elements in a way that makes the model interpretable enough without giving up on performance even in demanding applications (Rudin, 2019).
 This is still a few weeks away though.